codemillmatt/forms-ad-b2c/blog-posts/part-5-adding-auth.md

 public static string ClientID = "978f6a35-db30-44fd-8544-b7cc40466adc";
 public static string SignUpAndInPolicy = "B2C_1_GenericSignUpAndIn";

-public static string[] Scopes = new string[] { "https://TheReviewer.onmicrosoft.com/backend/rvw.read.only" };
-public static string ApiEndpoint = "http://thereviewer.azurewebsites.net/api/reviews";

 public static string AuthorityBase = $"https://login.microsoftonline.com/tfp/{Tenant}/";
 public static string Authority = $"{AuthorityBase}{SignUpAndInPolicy}";

+public static string[] Scopes = new string[] { "https://TheReviewer.onmicrosoft.com/backend/rvw.read.only" };
 ```

 These function as configuration settings.
 The `Tenant`, `ClientID`, and `SignUpAndInPolicy` values should be evident where they came from.

-The `ApiEndpoint` is the resource we want the mobile app to invoke.
+The `Authority` is the endpoint we call to perform the authorization - it's created by using the 3 values that are defined before it.

 Finally - the `Scopes[]` array.
 This is going to be the __App ID URI__ from the __Web API__ configuration in the portal (it said it was optional - but I said we would eventually need it - and now's the time)!
 And it's followed by the scope name that we want to invoke.